vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/exception/README.md

 ## Global exception handler
 You can have only one global exception handler per application/service.
 You can create one by implementing `hr.yeti.rudimentary.exception.spi.ExceptionHandler` and registering it in `src/main/resources/META-INF/services/hr.yeti.rudimentary.exception.spi.ExceptionHandler` file like any other Java service provider.
+This however, `rudimentary-maven-plugin` already automatically does for you.

 ## HttpEndpoint exception handler
 This handler takes precedance over global exception handler if such exists.